epogrebnyak/ssg-dataset/README.md

 Static site generators are tools to create documentation, blogs and landing pages.

-This repo contains Github data (stars, forks, issues, create and last modified dates) for 40+ popular open source static site generators (SSG) and code to create the dataset.
+This repo contains Github data (stars, forks, issues, create and last modified dates) for 40+ popular open source static site generators (SSG) and the code to create the dataset.
+There is also a Streamlit app and a Google Colab notebook to explore the dataset.

+## Motivation

+Why is this data interesting?
+It helps to dig into the following:

+- Which programming languages used to write static site generator (SSG) projects?
+- Why people are building new stuff in a field where there are dominant projects?
+- What drives a SSG adoption by users?
+- Who are SSG project maintainers and what is their motivation?
+- What makes a SSG project a success and why it might fail?
+- Are well-designed themes more important than a SSG engine?

+In the aftermath I am sharing thoughts on [picking the right tool for your own project](https://ssg-dataset.streamlit.app/My_favorites) based on SSGs and themes I tried for myself.

 ## Try live on Streamlit